View all newsletters

 What will my yacht charter rate include?

-Most importantly, there are generally two types of yacht charter: an all-inclusive charter and the more common ‘plus expenses’ charter.
-As suggested by the name, the cost of an all-inclusive yacht charter will include (almost) everything such as crew, food, drinks, fuel and water sports equipment (though always check as this does vary between charter companies).
+There are generally two types of yacht charter: an all-inclusive charter and the more common ‘plus expenses’ charter.
+As the name suggests, the cost of an all-inclusive yacht charter will include (almost) everything such as crew, food, drinks, fuel and water sports equipment (though always check as this does vary between charter companies).
 However, some all-inclusive charters won’t include dockage or mooring fees, which can soon add up – but more on that later.

 A ‘plus expenses’ or ‘separated charges’ charter is where a base price is charged for the ship and its crew, while everything else is paid for through an ‘Advance Provisioning Allowance’ (APA) before you step onboard.
 Prior to a voyage, guests will complete a preference sheet with their likes and dislikes, enabling the chef and service team to stock up on the guest’s favorite items.
 This tends to be the norm on superyacht charters as it allows for a much more tailored experience.